sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 Duplicity
 ---------

 Duplicity is a backup tool that amongst others supports cloud storage systems.
-More information about this can be found at the :ref:`Duplicity page <dupl>`.
+More information about this can be found at the :ref:`duplicity page <dupl>`.

 Rclone
 ------

 Rclone is the rsync for cloud storage.
-Here is more information on how to use :ref:`rclone <rclone>`.
+Here is more information on how to use :ref:`rclone page <rclone>`.

 It features: